-At the end of 1956, he had already charted more top-100 hits than any performer since the list had been invented, and his handsome looks had scored him roles in movies such as Jailhouse Rock -- and that's not even mentioning his legendary appearances on the Ed Sullivan television show, which led to near-riots by the studio audience and an order from the show's producers to show him performing "from the waist up" so America's youth wouldn't be corrupted by his gyrating hips.
+At the end of 1956, he had already charted more top-100 hits than any performer since the list had been invented, and his handsome looks had scored him roles in movies such as "Jailhouse Rock."
+That's not even mentioning his legendary appearances on "The Ed Sullivan Show," which led to near-riots by the studio audience and an order from the show's producers to show him performing "from the waist up" so America's youth wouldn't be corrupted by his gyrating hips.

-Refusing special treatment, Elvis turned them down, and after getting a deferment so he could finish filming King Creole, he entered the Army as a regular GI at Ft.
-Chaffee on March 24, 1958.
+Refusing special treatment, Elvis turned them down, and after getting a deferment so he could finish filming "King Creole," he entered the Army as a regular GI at Fort Chaffee, Arkansas, on March 24, 1958.
 As his famously tousled hair was shaved down to regulation length, he cracked, "Hair today, gone tomorrow."
-His induction was a major event, with hundreds of overlookers and media there to witness it.
+His induction was a major event, with hundreds of onlookers and media there to witness it.

-Just prior to his return, Elvis reflected on his experiences in an interview for Armed Forces Radio and Television: "I was in a funny position.
+Just prior to his return, Presley reflected on his experiences in an interview for Armed Forces Radio and Television: "I was in a funny position.
 Actually, that's the only way it could be.
 People were expecting me to mess up, to goof up in one way or another.
 They thought I couldn't take it and so forth, and I was determined to go to any limits to prove otherwise, not only to the people who were wondering, but to myself."